patelamitkumar/frontend-development-basics/README.md

 </html>
 ```

-via function in header [Recommended to place it in header, but not technically mandated and hence can be placed in body as well]
+via Internal - Scripts in header [Recommended to place it in header, but not technically mandated and hence can be placed in body as well]
 ```
 <html>
   <head>